tjlane/tjlane.github.io/_pages/about.md

   - /about.html
 ---

-Scientist interested in building new technology to reveal the structure, dynamics, and function of life at the molecular scale.

 I am currently starting up the [Reciprocal Space Station Consortium](https://rs-station.org) and leading [the photobiology (PBIO) group](https://pbio.cfel.de) at the Deutsches Elektronen Synchrotron, DESY.
 Previously, I was a principal scientist at CHARM Therapeutics and a staff scientist at the world's first hard X-ray free electron laser, the LCLS.
 During my PhD, I studied at Stanford under Vijay Pande and worked as part of the Folding@home team.